Skip to main contentSkip to navigation

 ZFS cannot open the device at all.
 The drive may be disconnected, failed, or its device path may have changed (common after controller or cabling changes).
 Check physical connections and device paths before assuming hardware failure.

-Example: A TrueNAS server with a 6-drive raidz2 pool.
-Drive 4 fails (UNAVAIL).
-The vdev transitions to DEGRADED.
-Pool continues serving data.
-Drive 2 then reports checksum errors and ZFS marks it FAULTED.
-The raidz2 vdev has now lost 2 of its allowed 2 parity drives.
-One more failure and the pool transitions to FAULTED.
-The admin has a narrow window to image the remaining drives.
+Example: In a raidz2 vdev, if one member fails (UNAVAIL) the vdev transitions to DEGRADED while still serving data.
+If a second member then reports checksum errors and ZFS marks it FAULTED, the vdev has consumed both units of parity margin.
+One more failure transitions the pool to FAULTED.
+At that point there is a narrow window to image the remaining drives before redundancy is exhausted.

 Exporting a ZFS pool flushes pending writes and marks the pool as cleanly closed.
 Importing reads the on-disk metadata and reconstructs the in-memory state.
 Both operations are safe when done correctly, but import with the wrong flags can overwrite recoverable metadata.